-On August 19, 2025, Authority staff attended the World Cup Emergency Communications Planning Group Meeting at the SoFi Stadium in Inglewood.
+On August 19, 2025, the Authority staff attended the World Cup Emergency Communications Planning Group Meeting at SoFi Stadium in Inglewood.
 The meeting was productive, but more work is needed.
-We are suggesting an in-person meeting with FIFA security planners to assist in these efforts.
+We are suggesting an in-person meeting with the International Federation of Association Football (FIFA) security planners to assist in these efforts.

-Authority Staff continued our coordination with Palos Verdes Estates PD, the UCLA PD, and several other agencies.
-Authority staff will work closely with these agencies to ensure their needs are met.
+The Authority staff continued coordination with Palos Verdes Estates Police Department, the UCLA Police Department, Montebello Police Department and several other agencies.
+The Authority staff will work closely with these agencies to ensure their needs are met.

-Authority staff members have continued close contact with our State and Federal partners to ensure interoperability during major events and to continue collaboration on regional public safety communication.
+The Authority staff continued close contact with our State and Federal partners to ensure interoperability during major events and to continue collaboration on regional public safety communication.